JackOswald/Honours-Project/README.md

 An application created in the Unity game engine using C# for the requirements of my final year Honours Project.
 The application consists of 3 levels to test the different levels of latency compensation.

+Level 1: A base FPS game with no latency compensation.

+Level 2: Basic latency compensation

+Level 3:

 This project can be run by following the steps at: https://github.com/JackOswald/Honours-Project-Player-Test

 # What I Learned